ReactiveHTML/rimmel/README.md

 <br>

-## Lifecycle Events are an anti-pattern
+## Lifecycle Events are redundant
-The reason why other libraries and frameworks have many lifecycle events is because they only support the imperative paradigm, so with those you often need a reference to a target element (even if it doesn't exist yet, how weird) to make changes to it and there is just no other way to do many, many things.
+The reason why other libraries and frameworks need to expose many lifecycle events is because they only support the imperative paradigm, so with those you often need a reference to a target element (even if it doesn't exist yet) if you want to make certain types of changes.

 With the declarative and functional approach supported by Rimmel, this becomes unnecessary, since you can almost always declare changes as a sink of streams.
 This way, Rimmel can take care of subscriptions and memory cleanup for you.

-_(Psst: we've still included a few lifecycle events to help you integrate third-party imperative-js modules or libraries that really, really want an HTML node to attach to, so don't panic!)._
+_(Psst: we've still included a few lifecycle events to help you integrate third-party imperative-js modules or libraries that really, really need a DOM node to attach to, so don't panic!)._

 <br>